-I'm Dalila Jusic-LaBerge, the owner of Be Here & Now Counseling.
-I specialize in working with amazing intellectual, accomplished professional women, who yearn for love but feel lost in romantic relationships.
-I help them heal, connect to their own emotions, develop intuition, and be ready to connect on a deeper emotional level.
+I'm Dalila Jusic-LaBerge, the owner of Be Here & Now Counseling and Relationship Academy.
+I specialize in working with accomplished women, who yearn for love but feel lost in romantic relationships.
+I help them heal, connect to their own emotions, develop intuition, and be ready to connect on a deeper emotional level with loved ones.

 The reason why I describe a brief history of my life and my country is that it’s related to my life-long passion, helping women find their voice and happiness.
 While growing up in our egalitarian society, something rubbed me the wrong way.
 While girls and women were encouraged to participate in the education and economy equally, they were still expected to stick to the old gender and societal roles stemming from the variety of religions in the region.
 Thus, women were working full time and also expected to do all the chores around the house, while husbands were relaxing reading the newspaper.
 Also, young girls, such as I were expected to be home on time, while boys had more freedom.
 For instance, although I was older than my brother, I had less freedom than him when I hit puberty.
 Before that age, they didn’t care that much.
 It was obviously an attempt by my parents to protect the female child from developing sexuality.
 This hypocrisy didn’t sit well with me.
 I’ve become a young feminist and a rebel in my family, school, and town.

 How to be a woman in this world?